RosariumRosaria/Geminos/NPCs/Morgana/Yennefer.md

 The attendant to [[Morgana]], Yennefer has provided her dutiful service ever since the death of her mother, died defending Morgana from insurgents.
 Following the death of her mother Yennefer was hand picked by Morgana.

+A bit of an artist

+Note of rune

 ## Visual Description: